cfg

 [dependencies]

-If you want weighted generation support, include the feature like this:
+If you want weighted generation support, include the weighted-generation feature.

-If you want LL(1) classification support, include the feature like this:
+If you want LL(1) classification support, include the ll feature.

 Analyzing and modifying grammars